When thinking about what to pack, please bear these things in mind:

-- Please don’t bring gazebos – they take up valuable tent space in the campsites plus an awful lot of them get left behind.
-We’d also rather you didn’t put tape around your enclosure of tents, please.
+- Please don’t bring gazebos.
+They take up valuable tent space in the campsites.
+We’d also rather you didn’t put tape around your tent enclosures, please.
 It makes it harder for other people to get to their tents.

 - Only food and alcohol for personal consumption can be brought onsite.

-- Excess packaging – if you purchase something new for the Festival, please remove all the excess packing at home, before you arrive.
+- Do not bring excess packaging.
+If you purchase something new for the Festival, please remove all the excess packing at home, before you arrive.

-- Please don’t bring anything made of glass (even perfume or mirrors) it will be confiscated if found.
+- Please don’t bring anything made of glass.
+All glass will be confiscated if found, including perfume and mirrors.

 - Persons using fireworks will be evicted from site and materials confiscated.